jaykhan-dev/nuxt-portfolio/content/blog/increasing-typing-speed.md

 ## Accuracy Vs Speed

 So you might be tempted in the beginning to just start moving your fingers fast, thinking that it might help you increase your speed.
-On the contrary if you spell a word word, that means that not only did you waste time typing that string of letters, you now have to spend time deleting those letters and then redoing it.
-It probably would have been faster if you had slowed down and typed it correct the first time.
+On the contrary if you spell a word wrong, that means that not only did you waste time typing those string of letters, you now have to spend time deleting those letters and then redoing it.
+It probably would have been faster if you had slowed down and typed it correctly the first time.

-This is the argument to, in the beginning, start slow.
+So, start slow.
 Focus on accuracy over speed.
-As you becoming familiar with the letters and they position, how your hands work, you will instinctively be able to increase your speed.
+You will instinctively become faster as you get more accustomed to the keys and your finger position.

 ## Pinky Finger
 So you have to learn how to work with all of your fingers.
 That means those awkward movements with your pinky.
-If a key should be pressed with your pinky, and it feels awkward or frustrating, **force** yourself to use the pink.
+If a key should be pressed with your pinky, and it feels awkward or frustrating, **force** yourself to use the pinky.
 Eventually, it will becoming habitual.
 But getting through those uncomfortable situations is key to progressing.

 ## Practice